 Since the exact year of Jesus’ birth is unknown, it certainly is not provable that Christ was born on December 25.
 It is believed that this date was adopted, possibly in the second century A.D., because it corresponded to the “winter solstice” — when the daylight period begins to lengthen.
 December may have been adopted at that time as a symbol of the coming of the “sun of righteousness” (Finegan, 321).

 Clement of Alexandria set the date of Christ’s birth at November 18, 3 B.C.
-Other ancient writers placed the time at May 20, 3/2 B.C., or on April 19 or 20 of the same year.
+Other ancient writers placed the time at May 20, 3/2 B.C. or on April 19 or 20 of the same year.
 The ancient record is a mass of confusion relative to the precise date of Jesus’ birth.

 There is not the slightest evidence that there is any authorization for creating a sacred celebration of the birth of Christ.
 There is no instruction within the New Testament to ceremonially honor the Savior’s birth, and there is no indication that the Christians of the apostolic age did so.

 There seems to have been no movement to formally celebrate the birth of Christ until about the first half of the third century A.D., when Hipppolytus, “Bishop” of Rome selected January 2 as the day of commemoration.
 Professor Harkness has noted that:

-This does not mean, of course, that Christians may not celebrate the “Christmas” season in a non-religious way, with family get-togethers, the exchanging of gifts, the decoration of homes, etc. The holiday season is a long-standing tradition in this country, and for millions of people, the customary celebration exists without the cluttering of religious symbolism.
+This does not mean, of course, that Christians may not celebrate during the “Christmas” season in a non-religious way with family get-togethers, the exchanging of gifts, the decoration of homes, etc. The holiday season is a long-standing tradition in this country, and for millions of people, the customary celebration exists without the cluttering of religious symbolism.

 This type of religious intrusion, however, is not the equivalent of the justifiable recognition that there is a Creator to whom men are accountable.
 That he is the “ruler of the nations” (Psa.
 22:28), and that, ultimately, divine law is the source of all moral legal codes that find expression in the various nations of the earth.

-To suggest, however, that the Hebrew “menorah” and the Islamic “crescent” have a “secular significance” that lifts them above any religious association is ludicrous.
+To suggest, however, that the Hebrew menorah and the Islamic crescent have a “secular significance” that lifts them above any religious association is ludicrous.

-There is no doubt but that the “crescent” has become a symbol of the Islamic religion.
-In an article designed to dispute the claim of some, that the Muslim name for God (Allah) was originally a designation for a “moon god,” a follower of Mohammed readily concedes that “Muslims use the crescent as the symbol of Islam” (Mohd Elfie Nieshaem Juferi, What is the Significance of the Crescent Moon in Islam?)
+There is no doubt but that the crescent has become a symbol of the Islamic religion.
+In an article designed to dispute the claim of some, that the Muslim name for God (Allah) was originally a designation for a moon god, a follower of Mohammed readily concedes that “Muslims use the crescent as the symbol of Islam” (Mohd Elfie Nieshaem Juferi, What is the Significance of the Crescent Moon in Islam?)

 Clearly then, the New York authorities have adopted a double standard.
-Both Jews and Muslims are accommodated by a tolerance for their religious paraphernalia, while those who profess an affiliation with Christ become the victims of legal persecution.
+Both Jews and Muslims are accommodated by a tolerance for their religious paraphernalia, while those who profess affiliation with Christ become the victims of legal persecution.

-For a number of similar examples, one might consult the recent book, How Liberals Are Waging War Against Christianity by David Limbaugh (Washington, D.C.: Regnery, 2003).
+Persecution: How Liberals Are Waging War Against Christianity by David Limbaugh